Waterproofing Below Grade

 Ideally repair with single sided 2" tape any holes in the inner 6 mil polyethylene sheet, but it is not critical because the black liquid membrane will help seal around any holes.

-Seal join between footing slab and ICF wall
+Seal join between footing slab and concrete wall

 This step happens at least a month after the wall concrete pour, ie after the concrete has fully set.
 This cold joint is a weak link in the fight against water getting into the basement.

-Need to cut away about 2" of EPS on the outside of the wall at the bottom to expose the concrete.
+Need to cut away a height of about 2" of EPS on the outside of the wall at the bottom to expose the concrete.

 Fill along the join with sealing mastic .
 It is ok that the mastic is not polystyrene safe because it is bare concrete.